I Live for You: Composition

-The lyrics of "I Live for You" serve as a paean to a deity, although they also invite interpretation as a love song addressing a female lover.
+The lyrics of "I Live for You" serve as a paean to a deity, although they also invite interpretation as a love song addressing a human lover.
 In musicologist Thomas MacFarlane's description, the lyrics "explore how we are fundamentally isolated from the world around us", yet "even though the singer admits he is detached and alone, he acknowledges the sense of connection achieved through relationship with a loved one."

 In stating his devotion to God, Harrison references the Bhagavad Gita as he dismisses all worldly cares as a distraction from life's true purpose and declares "not a thing do I own" without God's love.
 According to Christian theologian Dale Allison, the song is a confession that "manages to convey hope and melancholy at the same time".
 Harrison pledges to wait "through many years" and his certainty that he can connect with God's love lifts him from despair.

 Harrison musical biographer Simon Leng views the song as a "balmy ballad" with a "self-contained main melodic couplet [that] is one of his most effective".
 MacFarlane describes it as a "gentle, rustic ballad".
 He also writes:

 The appropriately basic chord progression supports a winding melodic vocal line that leads unexpectedly into the upper register for its resolution.
 The contrasting [bridge] section mimics the contour of the main melody, but quickly resolves downward to create a satisfying sense of balance.